nodejs/node/doc/api/n-api.md

    invoking the callback.
 This should normally be a value previously obtained from [`napi_async_init`][].
-   In order to retain ABI compatibility with previous versions, passing `NULL` for `async_context` will not result in an error.
-However, this will result in incorrect operation of async hooks.
+   In order to retain ABI compatibility with previous versions, passing `NULL` for `async_context` does not result in an error.
+However, this results in incorrect operation of async hooks.
 Potential issues include loss of async context when using the `AsyncLocalStorage` API.
 * `[in] recv`: The `this` object passed to the called function.